MAUI’S TOP 10 OUTDOOR ACTIVITIES

 With an average of 200,000 visitors per month, Maui is a hot spot for travelers seeking an upgrade in scenery, adventure, and relaxation in the tropics.
 And while it’s safe to say that most travelers won’t spend each waking moment outdoors, savoring the endless sights, sounds and smells of Hawaiian paradise, it’s also safe to say that perhaps they should.

-While it’s obviously no easy task to narrow down our favorite outdoor activities on Maui – is there really any other kind? – we’ve done our best to provide you with some ideas to liven up your next trip to Maui.
+We’ve done our best to provide you with some ideas to liven up your next trip to Maui.
 Aloha, and enjoy!

 If surfing didn’t make it on this list, it would be one mistaken list indeed.
 When traveling to Maui, one of the most culturally significant and exciting activities you can participate in is surfing.
 If you’ve never tried surfing before, no worries!